schoeberl/cae-lab/lab3/README.md

 in Venus is a little bit different: `jalr x0, x1, 0`

-### A Non-Leave Function
+### A Non-Leaf Function

-Non-leave functions need to perform a little bit more work on function entry and return.
+Non-leaf functions need to perform a little bit more work on function entry and return.
-You will explore a non-leave function by implementing the factorial function as a recursive function in RISC-V assembly.
+You will explore a non-leaf function by implementing the factorial function as a recursive function in RISC-V assembly.

 See the following code for factorial in C: